ivotkv/neolixir/README.md

 ## Dependencies

-The current stable version requires py2neo 1.4.6.
+The current stable version requires py2neo 2.0+, which requires Python 2.7+.

-Future versions will support the latest 1.6.* versions of py2neo.
+The legacy branch supports py2neo 1.4.6 with Python 2.6+.

 ## Testing